joedono/Bump-in-the-Night/notes/scenarios.md

 ## Vampire
 Kill the vampire with a stake to the heart
-Required Items: Bible, Cross, Stake, Knife
+Required Items: Cross, Stake
-Use the knife to leave a small puddle of your own blood in a room to lure the vampire to you.
-Sneak up behind the Vampire as it drinks the blood, reading from the Bible with the Cross held before you to weaken the vampire.
-Once the vampire has lost his strength, finish the job with the Stake.
+Moves randomly and hunts by sight.
+Moving at all while within range of his ability will freeze the player and cause the vampire to move slowly towards the player.
+Attempting to move will gradually break the spell.
+Holding the cross will make the player immune to the freeze and the immediate-detect effect, allowing them to get close enough to use the stake.

 ## Ghost
 Dispel the ghost by performing an exorcism.